Topics Covered in this Guide

 SEO is an acronym for Search Engine Optimisation, you’ve more than likely come across the term if you’ve been looking into building your online web presence, growing your business, or speaking to other tradies that are doing pretty well for themselves.

 What does SEO mean?
-What does SEO do?
+What does SEO do for your Tradie Website?

 In short, when you search for something on Google –